 The name 'diopside' was derived from the Greek words 'di' and 'opsis', meaning meaning 'two' and 'vision'.
-Owed to the origin of the name, it earned reputation as being a visualization stone, able to increase creative vision, as well as awareness.
+Due to the origin of its name, diopside has earned a reputation for being a visualization stone, which is thought to increase creative vision, as well as awareness.
 It is thought to be able to improve intellect, most particularly mathematical, analytical and statistical ability.
-In addition, Chrome Diopside can alleviate aggression and stubbornness, while enhancing the emotions of love and commitment.
+In addition, chrome diopside can alleviate aggression and stubbornness, while enhancing the emotions of love and commitment.
 Physically, chrome diopside is believed to aid with the healing of a few chronic diseases and disorders, including heart, lung and circulatory system problems.
-Chrome Diopside is a Stone of Pisces and although not an official birthstone for any month, it is still associated with the month of March as an Astral gemstone.
+Chrome diopside is a stone for Pisces and although it is not an official birthstone for any month, it is still associated with the month of March as an astral gemstone.

 Chrome Diopside Gemstone and Jewelry Design IdeasBack to Top

-Chrome Diopside is relatively new to the market, but over the past few years, it has become increasingly popular.
+Chrome diopside is relatively new to the market, but over the past few years, it has become increasingly popular.
 It has not yet hit mainstream jewelry stores in everyday designs, but it is slowly becoming one of the most popular green gemstones due to its attractive pricing.
 Chrome diopside has a relatively low level of hardness, so it is not recommended for rings that are worn daily -- even though many softer stones are worn in rings.
 However, it is fine for use as pendants, earrings, pins and brooches.
 Chrome diopside is especially stunning when set in gold.
 If wearing a chrome diopside ring, it is recommended to take extra care to minimize damage to the stone.